eclipse-archived/flux/README.md

  The prototype uses RabbitMQ to relay messages between clients.
 So you must create and bind a RabbitMQ service instance to your cloudfoundry app for it to work.

-## Service Manager for IDE services
+## Service Provider for IDE services

-Service Managers are applications listening to messages form Flux and starting/stopping services for users depending on the need of a service.
-Service Managers are deployed, started and shut down by Flux "admin" users.
+Service Providers are applications listening to messages form Flux and maintaining a pool of IDE tooling services that are not assigned a user yet.
+Service Providers are deployed and started once one of the services in the pool is assigned a user.

-### JDT Service Manager
+### JDT Service Provider

- JDT Service Manager is meant to start JDT services for users requiring them and shut JDT services down for users that are not using them.
-The service manager lives in __org.eclipse.flux.jdt.servicemanager__ java project.
+ JDT Service Provider is meant to maintain JDT services pool.
+The service provider lives in __org.eclipse.flux.jdt.service.provider__ java project.
 It can be launched as Java application.
 The application accepts the following parameters:

  * __-host__ Flux messaging server URL
  * __-user__ Flux "admin" user id